SniperOO7/VIP-Premium-FULL-VERSION/README.md

 Shop | vips can use special shop | [click here](https://github.com/SniperOO7/VIP-Premium-FULL-VERSION/blob/master/full-description/shop.md)
 More grenades | vips players can carry/buy more grenades | nothing more to describe Infinity ammo | owner can change which gun will have infinity ammo or all guns can have it (only for vips) | nothing more to describe
-Beam | beam for vip players | nothing more to describe Nade protection | protection from their own nades | [click here](https://github.com/SniperOO7/VIP-Premium-FULL-VERSION/blob/master/full-description/protection-nades.md)
+Beam | beam for vip players | [click here](https://github.com/SniperOO7/VIP-Premium-FULL-VERSION/blob/master/full-description/beam.md)
+Nade protection | protection from their own nades | [click here](https://github.com/SniperOO7/VIP-Premium-FULL-VERSION/blob/master/full-description/protection-nades.md)
 Backstab protection | vips have protection from backstab with knife (right and left click with knife) | nothing more to describe
 Hegrenade power and radius | vips can have longer radius and more power on hegrenade | nothing more to describe